-In order to assess possible relationships between the fungal and the bacterial microbiome in dust with later health outcomes, we determined the relative diversity (dependent on method and marker gene) of the fungal and bacterial microbiome.
+To assess possible relationships between the fungal and the bacterial microbiome in dust with later health outcomes, we determined the relative diversity (dependent on method and marker gene) of the fungal and bacterial microbiome.
 The microbial diversity can be assessed by taking into account species richness (the number of different kinds of species) and species evenness (a measure of the relative abundance of difference species).
-For the current investigation we used the Simpson index (Simpson 1949) as a measure for microbial diversity.
-The valuation of the Simpson Index (shown as 1-D) ranges from 0 (no diversity, all individuals belong to the same species) to 1 (maximum diversity)).
-For doing so, OTU (operational taxonomic unit) abundances were rarefied (function "Rarefy") to the lowest amount of signal present in the samples and the Simpson index calculated for each sample (vegan (Oksanen et al. 2013) and GUniFrac package (Chen 2012) in R (R Core Team 2015)).
-This step was repeated 10 times and averaged.
-Results were calculated separately for forward and reverse terminal restriction fragments (including labelled forward or reverse primers) and averaged.
+For the current investigation we used Simpson's Diversity Index (Simpson 1949) as a measure for microbial diversity.
+The valuation of Simpson's Diversity Index (expressed as 1-D) ranges from 0 (no diversity, all individuals belong to the same species) to 1 (maximum diversity).
+For doing so, OTU (operational taxonomic unit) abundances were rarefied (function "Rarefy") to the lowest amount of signal present in the samples and the Simpson index calculated for each sample [vegan (Oksanen et al. 2013) and GUniFrac package (Chen 2012) in R (version 3.1.3; R Project for Statistical Computing)].
+This step was repeated 1,000 times and averaged.
+Results were calculated separately for forward and reverse terminal restriction fragments (including labeled forward or reverse primers) and averaged.